pamelaszymaniec/expensify-app/README.md

 # expensify-app
-Expensify App - expense manager - using React, React Router.
+Expensify App - expense manager.
+Part of the The Complete React Web Developer Course 2.0.

+Built with React v16, Firebase and moment.js

 Requirements:
 - git